 Tip: You can create and share documents between Office 2016 and Office 2013 without worrying about compatibility issues.
 If you create a document using an Office 2016 application and you send it to someone who’s using Office 2013, the recipient can still open and edit the document in the corresponding Office application.
 The same is true for documents going from Office 2013 to Office 2016.

-How to reinstall Office 2013 with an Office 365 subscription
+How to reinstall Office 2013 after upgrading to Office 2016